 In this section, we introduce a fixed-point regression framework with a pre-designed drift field, motivated by drifting models.
-We then present two realizations of this drift field: kernel-induced mean shift and kernel-induced score mismatch.
+We then present two realizations of this field: kernel-induced mean-shift and kernel-induced score-mismatch.